yonoteam/DeepIsaHOL/README.md

 ## Running the project

-**Data extraction:** This project's `main.scala` extracts data from an Isabelle project.
+**Data extraction:** This project's `main.scala` extracts data from a directory with Isabelle files.
 For this, you may need to:
   * Download the AFP or create a directory with an Isabelle `ROOTS` file with corresponding subdirectories with `ROOT` files (see [Isabelle's sessions and built management](https://isabelle.in.tum.de/dist/Isabelle2024/doc/system.pdf) in Isabelle's [documentation](https://isabelle.in.tum.de/documentation.html))
-  * [Tell Isabelle](https://www.isa-afp.org/help/) of that directroy's existence Alternatively, you can use `writer.scala` or `writer.python` for interactively extracting data (see "Scala level" and "Python level" below).
+  * [Tell Isabelle](https://www.isa-afp.org/help/) of that directroy's existence.

+Alternatively, you can use `writer.scala` or `writer.python` for interactively extracting data (see "Scala level" and "Python level" below).

 **Isabelle REPL:**